EvotecIT/PSEventViewer/Docs/EventViewerX-Guide.md

 Use `ClassicEventLogManager` for classic logs/sources and `CollectorSubscriptionManager` for Windows Event Collector inventory and local updates.
 Administrative changes normally require elevation.
+Managed catalog and administration sessions require a `NetworkCredential` when `Kerberos`, `Ntlm`, or `Negotiate` is selected explicitly.
+The current-identity `EventLogSession` overload cannot enforce a specific authentication package;
+use `Default` when current-identity negotiation is acceptable.

 ## Write events